 Have you ever thought about taking away a group of friends, or family and having a bit of quality time away from the internet?
 Well I know just the place, on Exmoor, one of the great places on the Independent Hostels map of the West Country..

-As a geo-cacher I am used to discovering hidden gems and CHITCOMBE FARM CAMPING BARNS was a brilliant find that I hope to return to soon.
-Set in Exmoor, which has over 267 square miles of unspoilt moorland and over 34 miles of rugged coastline, there is loads of beautiful landscape to explore.
+As a geo-cacher I am used to discovering hidden gems and exmoor was a brilliant find that I hope to return to soon.
+Over 267 square miles of unspoilt moorland and over 34 miles of rugged coastline, there is loads of beautiful landscape to explore.
 Exmoor sits on the border of two counties with part of it located in Somerset and part in Devon.
 With many events held throughout the year there is something taking place for everybody, from solo travelers or families alike.

 Staying at Chitcombe Camping Barns gave me a chance to unwind from everyday life as there was no Wifi and no TV to watch.
 I had plenty of time to cook a nice meal and enjoy the company and conversation.
 Staying in hostels does give you the opportunity to make connections – with people and nature, that a hotel or B&B does not always deliver.